Skip to main content

 Run through this checklist to confirm your setup is complete:

-docker compose ps— all services are "Up" -
+• docker compose ps — default services are "Up"

 Automated Local Setup